Winslow NJ Eluding Lawyers

 Experienced Cherry Hill NJ Eluding Defense Attorney

 The first thing to do when facing an eluding charge in New Jersey is to thoroughly understand these charges, your exposure to penalties, and the various defenses that can be used to beat the charges in court.
-Attorney William Fay and his criminal defense team are prepared to answer all of your questions in a free consultation.
+Attorney William Fay and his criminal defense team are prepared to answer all of your questions about your eluding case, including any related charged for aggravated assault, obstruction, resisting arrest, or hindering apprehension.
+We are available 24/7 to assist you in a free consultation.
 Simply contact us online or call 609-832-3202 for more information.
 We appear in courts in Camden County, Gloucester County, Atlantic County, and Burlington County on a regular basis.
 Our number one priority is developing the best defense for your case.